Makerspaces

 Does it cost anything?

 No, our materials, workshops, and equipment usage are completely free.
 Just like using the Library, there’s no charge for accessing our spaces and services.
+However, commercial use or mass production are not permitted in the library makerspaces.

 Do I need an appointment?

 For general usage, individuals and small groups don’t need to make an appointment – just come during open hours!
-For more specialized question, please ask our staff or contact us below.
+For more specialized questions, please ask our staff or contact us below.
 For class visits or tours, please schedule by using the contact form below.

 Do I have to be working on coursework-related projects?